VU-ASE/rover/README.md

-# service-template-go
+# rover

-This is best used in combination with roverctl. wip, docs soon.
+This repository bundles and versions all software that is used to control the Rover (remotely) and to run services on it.
+It contains our most important software.